JeremyHeleine/WP-Photo-Sphere/README.md

 WP Photo Sphere is a plugin for WordPress, a filter that allows you to display 360-degree panorama taken with Photo Sphere, the camera mode brought by Android 4.2 Jelly Bean.

-This plugin is based on the JavaScript library Photo Sphere Viewer : http://jeremyheleine.com/#photo-sphere-viewer
+This plugin is based on the JavaScript library [Photo Sphere Viewer](http://jeremyheleine.com/#photo-sphere-viewer).

+WP Photo Sphere is available in English, French and, thanks to Andrew from [WebHostingHub](http://www.webhostinghub.com), in Spanish.

 ## How to install it